A Gourmet Harvest Worth Waiting For: Asparagus

 The following spring do not harvest; your self-restraint will pay off in coming years!
 The next year harvest lightly, 2 to 3 weeks, each year adding a week or two to the harvest window, eventually harvesting for 8 weeks annually.
 Asparagus beds can be surface amended with well-aged compost and mulched annually to ensure healthy plants.
-Fertilize in spring and fall with an organic liquid fertilizer or balanced organic side-dress fertilizer.

-Leave the asparagus ferns as winter protection over the bed.
+Leave the asparagus fronds as winter protection over the bed.
 Cut them back in early spring, around early April prior to the first emergent stalks.
 In the event of a spring freeze emergent stalks should be covered with newspaper, leaves or other mulch to protect them.
 Asparagus stalks can tolerate cool temperatures but freezing temperatures can ruin stalks.

 What is the difference between growing from seed and from crowns?

 It takes patience to start a bed from seed (an extra year), but it will save you money and often results in healthier, better producing plants.
 Start seedlings indoors in February or March.
 They like bottom heat and a soil temperature of 77 degrees F before sprouting, 60 to 70 degrees after sprouting.
 Plant them outside when all danger of frost is past.
 They will be about 12″ tall by then.
 Keep them well watered all season

 Asparagus has male and female plants.
 The males are more productive because they don’t need to put energy into making seeds.
 You can tell them apart by looking at the flowers under a magnifying glass.
 Females have 3 lobed pistols, male blossoms are larger and longer.
 Some people weed out the females after harvest season and plant more the next year, endeavoring to have an all male bed.